Enos Nkala: Role in ZANU-PF

 During the Rhodesian Bush War, he served on the ZANU high command, or Dare reChimurenga as Treasurer (dura remusangano).
 When Nkala and most of the nationalists within the leadership were imprisoned, Paul Tangi Mhova Mkondo took over the role.
 Nkala was detained by the Rhodesian government at Gonakudzingwa for 12 years with the rest of the ZANU-PF (formed in Nkala's house in Highfields) leadership, consisting of Ndabaningi Sithole, Leopold Takawira, Robert Mugabe, Edgar Tekere and Morris Nyagumbo.
 When Edgar Tekere was in prison, he tabled the motion of having Sithole removed as the supreme leader and replaced by Mugabe.
 Nkala and Nyagumbo voted in favour of Mugabe (Mugabe abstained), making him leader.

 Following independence in 1980, he served as Minister of Finance until 1983, when the portfolio was consolidated into Finance, Economic Planning and Development and handed over to senior minister Bernard Thomas Gibson Chidzero.
 Nkala moved sideways to become Minister of National Supplies until 1985 and Home Affairs and Defence after the 1985 election.
-As Defence Minister he was involved in the notorious Gukurahundi pogrom against the Ndebele people, although he issued a number of conflicting statements on the nature of his involvement.
+As Defence Minister he was involved in the notorious Gukurahundi Genocide against the Ndebele people, although he issued a number of conflicting statements on the nature of his involvement.

 Nkala stated that he regretted his role in the Gukurahundi and that he would never do it again.
 He described his involvement as "eternal hell" and publicly blamed Mugabe for ordering it.
 At the Imbovane YaMhlabezulu meeting held in Bulawayo on 26 February 1998, Nkala, who was a guest speaker alongside Joseph Msika (National Chairman of ZANU-PF), repeatedly denied involvement in Gukurahundi.

 While serving as Zimbabwe's Home Affairs Minister, Nkala rejected allegations by Amnesty International, the London-based human rights organisation, which had reported beatings, electric shocks and other torture at government detention camps after the July 2006 general election.